 Can I transfer in my prerequisite courses from another institution?

 Yes, transfer credit may be used to fulfill prerequisites.
-For transfer credit, applicants must provide OS with original transcripts from the institution where the courses were completed.
 The institution from which course credits are transferred may be taken into account in admissions deliberations.

 Can AP credit be used to fulfill prerequisite requirements?

-Yes, AP credit can be used to fulfill prerequisite course requirements.
+Yes, AP and IB credit can be used to fulfill prerequisite course requirements.

 I don’t have all my prerequisite courses completed.
 Can I still apply to the OS program?